 More monkeypox vaccines are coming to NYC.
 Should you get vaccinated — and how?

-Your guide to all things monkeypox — now a “public health emergency” in the city — from symptoms to where to get vaccinated.
+Your guide to all things monkeypox — from symptoms to where to get vaccinated in the city.

 The rollout of the monkeypox vaccine in New York City has been riddled with technical difficulties, communication issues and a major shortage of doses.

-With all the confusion, you may be wondering about the specifics of the contagious viral disease, who’s at risk, how concerned you should be and how to access the vaccine.
+With all the confusion, you may be wondering about the specifics of the contagious viral disease, who’s at risk and how concerned you should be.

 What is monkeypox?